adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-jekyll-layouts.md

 git checkout layouts-intro-finish
 ```

 ## What are Jekyll layouts?

 When writing a website in HTML, you will probably notice that many sections stay the same across multiple pages, such as head, footers, and navigation.
 If your site contains more than a few pages, that’s a lot of content to copy and paste - and any changes need to be made across all pages.
 Jekyll gives us an easy solution to this problem - layouts.
-Read more on layouts [on Jekyll's official site](https://jekyllrb.com/docs/layouts/){: target="_blank" rel="noopener noreferrer"}.
+Read more on layouts <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/layouts/">on Jekyll's official site</a>.

 ### How to use layouts